THE OFFICE REMAINS CLOSED TO THE PUBLIC. TO CONTACT PARKING SERVICES PLEASE CALL 905.430.4322 OR EMAIL PARKING@WHITBY.CA

 - McKinney Centre – 100 parking spots [map]

 - Brooklin Community Centre & Library – 40 parking spots [map]

 - Whitby Civic Recreation Centre – 60 parking spots [map]

 Smart meters on Centre Street North

 The Town has installed smart parking meters on Centre Street North.
 The meters feature a user friendly layout and will accept coins as well as credit cards.
 The meters are a pilot project and have recently been installed on Centre Street between Dundas Street and Mary Street.

-Parking in Whitby is regulated by the Town's Traffic By-Law, which was enacted to maintain the safe and efficient movement of vehicular and pedestrian traffic for the residents and visitors of the Town.
+Parking in Whitby is regulated by the Town's Traffic By-law #1862-85, which was passed by Whitby Council to maintain the safe and efficient movement of vehicular and pedestrian traffic for the residents and visitors of the Town.

 Traffic By-law and Important Notices

 The Town of Whitby acknowledges the valuable service our veterans provide to our Country and offer free parking at on-street metered parking spaces and in municipal paid parking lots.
 Operators of a vehicle displaying a veteran licence plate can park without paying, for the limit of the parking meter or municipal lot.

 The unimpeded movement of emergency response vehicles is very important; maintaining a safe and direct route for emergency vehicles through our streets is essential to the well-being of our citizens.